-Deadlines….finish dates….due dates…. have you ever noticed that when something is due or about to end there’s a mad rush for it?
+Deadlines, finish dates, due dates, have you ever noticed that when something is due or about to end, there’s a mad rush for it?

-Most people don’t take real action on something until they absolutely have to.
-I know that I always leave things until the last day.
+Most people don’t take real action on something until they have to.

-Sending notes with the kids to school?
+Are you sending notes with the kids to school?
 Last day.

 I see the same thing happening in my direct sales business.
-When a special offer is about to end I get all those last-minute orders (and of course, I can encourage that a little with some clever texting or emailing ).
+When a special offer is about to end, I get all those last-minute orders (and, of course, I can encourage that a little with some clever texting or emailing.

-If a potential new team member has an unlimited period of time to make a decision, they’ll put it off and procrastinate.
+If a potential new team member has an unlimited period to make a decision, they’ll put it off and procrastinate.
 And the longer they put off making a decision, the less likely they are to join the business.

 It’s easier to do nothing than to take action.

-When the company doesn’t have a joining offer going, I’ll create my own.
-Having a joining offer not only gives people a little push to make a decision sooner, it also gives me a reason to follow up with them as the deadline approaches.
+I’ll create my own when the company doesn’t have a joining offer.
+Having a joining offer gives people a little push to make a decision sooner and gives me a reason to follow up with them as the deadline approaches.

 - A deadline puts gentle pressure on people to take action

 - If your company doesn’t have a joining offer, you can create your own